Hey Kids (Start Here)

 Waitin’ for Caitlin.

 Everyone dies, she thinks.
 Everyone dies.
-Everyone dies and how are you going to do it, Lightcap?
-You have nothing but who you are, the work you’ve done, your parents who love you, and Jasper who loved you but never enough.
+Everyone dies, everyone dies, so how will you do it, Lightcap?
+You have nothing but who you are, the work you’ve done, your parents who love you, and Jasper who loved you too, but never enough.
 That’s not so many weights to tie you down.
-You could watch this unfold from the sidelines in front of your DC TV with your cat and a jar of peanut butter crying vicarious tears for distant and growing rents in your culture or you could grab what you can and hold the tapestry of the only existence you know with your own hands and with other hands, different hands, hands that you will build but that will still be yours.
+You could watch this unfold from the sidelines in front of your DC TV with your cat and a jar of peanut butter crying vicarious tears for growing rents in your civilization or you could grab what you can and hold the tapestry of the only existence you’ll ever know with your own hands and with mechanical hands you build.
 But if you step up, you can’t hit pause.
 You can’t.
-But it might take you anyway, that endless groove of the non-progressing needle it’s not a thing you can perfectly control.
-It’s not a thing you can repress.
-They will need to understand.
-They will need to help you help yourself.
+It might consume you—the endless groove of the non-progressing needle you can’t always control, can’t always repress.
+They’ll need to understand.

-“I know that,” Pentecost replies, not lying to her.
+“I know that,” Pentecost replies.
 “It’s part of your classified file.”

-“I think I do,” Pentecost replies, and takes a sip of his drink.
+“I think I do.”
+Pentecost takes a sip of his sad, vodka-laced, ice-in-milk drink.

 “Do you?”
 Lightcap says.
-“I’m an extremely difficult person to work with.
-I’m nearly impossible to work for.
+“I’m difficult to work with.
 I have high standards.
 I’m a perfectionist to the point of genuine pathology.
 I can be mercurial.
 My work ethic has been most kindly described as ‘grueling’.
-I have achieved what I have achieved by force of will and it shows in my personal leadership style.”
+I’ve achieved what I’ve achieved by force of will and it shows in my personal leadership style.
+No one likes me.”

 “Are you trying to convince me not to offer you this opportunity?”
 Pentecost says, not smiling, asking a genuine question.
-“I can’t think of a more stressful job on the entire planet than the one I’m proposing you take.
-If you don’t want to take it, if you don’t think you can, in good conscience, take it, we’ll make an offer to Dr. Schoenfeld.”
+“I can’t think of a more stressful job on the planet than the one I’m proposing you take.
+If you don’t want it, we’ll make an offer to Dr. Schoenfeld.”

 Lightcap could ride a horse naked through the out he’s offering her in the style of Lady Godiva.

-“I want it,” she says, her voice low and fierce.
+“I want it,” she says, low and fierce.
 “I can do it.
-I just want you to know what it will be like if you choose me rather than Jasper.
-We are very different.
+I just want you to understand what it will be like if you choose me rather than Jasper.
+We’re very different.
 Very.”

-“Thanks for the warning,” Pentecost says, and slides the folder over the wood of the table.
+“Thanks for the warning.”
+Pentecost slides the folder over the wood of the table.

 “I like your style, Stacker,” Lightcap says, pulling a pen out of her bag and flipping open the folder.
 “You’d better buy me another round and turn less cryptic once you’ve got your documents signed.”